by Jack Johnson

 2. Palmitic Acid

-• Benefit: Creates a protective layer on the skin, reducing transepidermal water loss and shielding against irritants.
+• Benefit: Beef Tallow creates a protective layer on the skin, reducing transepidermal water loss and shielding against irritants.

 • Science Note: Palmitic acid is naturally present in our skin’s sebum but can deplete with age, making tallow helpful for mature skin.